 With no local use tax in place, residents have an incentive to make out-of-state purchases instead of buying locally.
 This impacts local jobs and sends more than a million dollars out of our economy each year, affecting economic development, which has been identified as a community need by resident responses through the Listening Tour.
 While the exact amount of this resource is unknown, it is estimated this revenue source will generate between $3 and $4 million annually in Joplin.

-Although they have no presence in Missouri, Amazon.com volunteered in February 2017 to begin collecting and remitting use tax in Missouri for cities that have a use tax already in place.
+Amazon.com volunteered in February 2017 to begin collecting and remitting use tax in Missouri for cities that have a use tax already in place.
 Joplin does not currently capture this revenue from Amazon and other online retailers, since there is no approved use tax currently in place.

 The local use tax rate must mirror the local Sales Tax rate, currently 3.125%.
 If the local sales tax rate decreases or increases by voter approval, the local Use tax also changes by the same action so the sales tax rate always matches the use tax rate.